basilesportif/gall-guide/chanel.md

 In order to parse, we use the `dejs:format` core found in `zuse.hoon`.
 Its arms let us create gates that will parse a given piece of JSON.
 There are two basic types of arms: arms that directly produce gates (like `so` and `ni`) and arms that require samples to produce gates (like `of` and `ot`)

 #### Simple Parsers
-These parsers all take jso
-n directly and produce various types like numbers and strings.
+These parsers all take json directly and produce various types like numbers and strings.
 You can find all variants by searching for `++  dejs` in `sys/zuse.hoon`.
 ```
 > (so:dejs:format (json [%s 'hello']))
 'hello'